Mikechavo/schoolMultipage/README.md

 - All images uploaded to the website

 # I wanted to take things up a notch and create a React app while including the required components
-In this project you will find a React app made with JavaScript, CSS and Bootstrap
+In this project you will find a React app made with JavaScript, HTML, CSS, and Bootstrap

 # Getting Started with Create React App